yuri-rage/yuri-rage.github.io/_posts/2014-02-18-raking-it-in.md

 ##rake commit, push, and deploy##

 Automating common git tasks.
 Again, these are rather oversimplified.
 In fact, you can see where I commented out some of the more elegant [borrowed code](http://davidensinger.com/2013/07/automating-jekyll-deployment-to-github-pages-with-rake) and opted for really bare bones functionality.
-The push/deploy tasks will push all files to the master branch.
+The push/deploy tasks will publish all files to the master branch.
 So far, I haven't used forks when managing the site, so these tasks do everything I need of them.

     # rake commit/deploy - added by yuri
     # from http://davidensinger.com/2013/07/automating-jekyll-deployment-to-github-pages-with-rake/